michaeledander1/star-wars-api/README.md

 # star-wars-api

-This uses Typescript, Koa, routing-controllers and TypeORM in the backend, utilizing docker and a postgres db.
+Built with Typescript, Koa, routing-controllers, TypeORM, docker and a postgres db.

 ## Initializing project